2025 Summer Research Projects

 Purpose

-Develop a protocol that computes polynomial transformations on data sequences and test that protocol on a shot-based simulator.
+This project aims to develop a protocol for computing polynomial transformations on data sequences and test it on a shot-based simulator.

 Method